Leonard Kelley holds a bachelor's in physics with a minor in mathematics. He loves the academic world and strives to constantly explore it.

 The Big Bang is science’s best theory as to the start of our Universe.
 That along has so much complexity that another article would be needed to comprehend all it entails.
 From the Big Bang does all we see spring forth, with matter slowly congregating into stars, galaxies, and all that is contained within and without them.
 According to most work, the Universe should be homozygous, or that on grand scales everything should look the same.
 Why would physics operate differently in separate regions of the Universe?

 So, imagine everyone’s surprise when in 1981 Robert Kirshner, Augustus Oemler, Paul Schechter, and Stephen Schectman discovered a million cubic megaparsec (meaning roughly a cube with 326 mega light-years (MLY) for each side) void in space in the direction of Bootes.
-Well, when we said void here we are pointing out the relative lack of anything in it with only 4% of the galactic content such a space should have.
+Well, when we said void here we are pointing out the relative lack of anything in it with only about 4% of the galactic content such a space should have.
+That is, instead of having thousands of galaxies, this void has only 60.
 Velocity readings from redshift data indicated that the void was moving at a rate of 12,000 to 18,000 kilometers per second away from us, not too shocking in an expanding Universe.
 Behind the void (which is moving at less than 9,000 kilometers per second away from us) is a grouping of galaxies about 440 MLYs away and beyond the void (which is moving at more than 21,000 kilometers per second away from us) is another grouping of galaxies about 1,020 MLYs.
-The overall appearance is that the void is like a cell caved out of space (Gott 71-2).
+The overall appearance is that the void is like a cell carved out of space (Gott 71-2, Francis).

 Zeldovich along with Jaan Einasto and Sergei Shandarin found that such conditions extended on a large scale would make a Voronoi Honeycomb.
 Like the name implies, it has similarities to a bee hive, with lots of empty spaces with random walls all connected.
 The voids themselves would be separated from one another.
 So why specify as a Voronoi variety?
 It pertains to that field of geometry, where points are assigned as being equidistant from arbitrary centers and fall on planes that are perpendicular to the line connecting the centers and also bisects said line.
 This has the effect of creating irregular polyhedral, and the scientists work showed how galaxies would reside on those planes with greater concentrations at the vertices of planes.
 This would mean evidence would appear as filaments that seem to connect galaxies and large voids, just like the one found in the direction of Bootes (Gott 67-70, Einasto, Parks).